 When individuals decide to enter the collaborative process to engage in a collaborative divorce, many wonder what the parameters of the process will be.
 They wonder what the ground rules will be.
 They might even wonder what guarantees they have that the process will be undertaken in a fair and orderly way.

 In the collaborative process, a participation agreement is entered into by the parties before the process begins.
 The participation agreement sets forth the essential terms about the process.
 It is vital that parties have a signed participation agreement before the process begins.

 Some of the items contained in the participation agreement can be as follows:

-First, the parties ordinarily have to agree what the dispute is and what issues will be addressed in the collaborative process.
-In a divorce for example, the parties might have a wide-range of issues they may need to address from custody, child support, spousal maintenance, property division and attorney’s fees.
+First, the parties ordinarily have to agree on what the dispute is and what issues will be addressed in the collaborative process.
+In a divorce, for example, the parties might have a wide range of issues they may need to address from custody, child support, spousal maintenance, property division and attorney’s fees.